 (5) An alternative proposed by the applicant that directly provides or enables the provision of affordable housing units within the Town Extra Territorial Jurisdiction or Joint Planning Area.
-The alternative shall be approved by the Town Council and made a condition of approval of the Application.
+The alternative shall be approved by the Town Council, or the Planning Board, in circumstances where the Planning Board has final authority, and made a condition of approval of the Application.